Oh, boy. You know what leads to my worst decisions in both style & budget? My lack of patience, combined with a dose of vanity.

 BONUS MISTAKE: While it was a strategic move to leave the top section of window open so we could get some light in even with the curtains closed, it doesn’t work in the room either.
 The lower curtains distract from how large the window really is.
 AND the room faces west, so the afternoon sun is brutal and for a few hours my husband can’t work at his desk because of the glare.
 And intense heat.
 FAIL!

-The new office plan has full height curtains!
+The new office has full height curtains!
+Can you believe this is even the same room?

 Mistake #2: Buying as a set